Introduction

 Term is a part in an algebraic expression that comes in between operations + and -.

-Therefore, various parts of algebraic expression which are separated by + or – is called term.
+In other words, the various parts of algebraic expression which are separated by + or – are called terms.

 Moreover, we can say 3xy + 4yz – 8zx has total of three terms.